vkguru/Nigerian-States/README.md

 - Clone the repo to your local repository
 - `cd` into the folder "Nigerian-States.
 - Create your own branch a give it a name e.g dev_chisom
-- Now, open the States.md the file and other your own part to complete the lists of states.
+- Now, open the States.md file and add your own part to complete the lists of states.
 - Then create a Pull Request (PR) to the "main" branch for merge.